FPTQuant: Function-Preserving Transforms for LLM Quantization: Additional ablation studies

 \paragraph{$\tT_k$.} We conduct a similar ablation for $\tT_k$. $\tT_k$ is merged into $\tW_k$ and $\tW_q$, and can thus help with key and query quantization.
 This is similar to $R_3$ and $P_h$ from respectively SpinQuant and FlatQuant, although these transforms are applied online after the RoPE operator, and thus incur overhead.
 However, these baselines FPTs are less restricted as a result, and can thus ensure more mixing across channels.

 We run a similar experiment as before, only quantizing weights, queries, and keys.
 We find (Table \ref{tab:ablation_prerope}) that for 4-bit quantization of queries and keys, \NAME underperforms baselines due to the more restrictive FPT and less mixing across channels.
 At W4A8, we find $\tT_k$ performs on par with baseline FPTs.
 This experiment clearly shows the expressivity and cost trade-off, \ref{des:expressivity} vs \ref{des:cost}.
 In some cases, especially when aggressive query-key quantization is beneficial, the overhead of $R_3$ or $P_h$ may weigh up against their higher cost.
+In Table \ref{tab:fptquant_ph} we show that adding $P_h$ indeed narrows the gap to FlatQuant on the hardest (W4A4KV4) quantization settings.

 \paragraph{$\tT_u$.} The activations before the down projection layer have large outliers.
 A Hadamard transform at this location has been shown to massively reduce the quantization error \citep{liu_spinquant_2024,ashkboos_quarot_2024}, as it mixes outliers across channels and hence whitens the activation distribution.
 Whitening is more effective if variables (in this case, channels) have a similar scale.
 Our scaling transform $\tT_u$ achieves exactly this, whilst being completely mergeable.